lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 ## Write everything down

 Our brains are not wired to remember all our shower thoughts long-term.
 I always have Evernote handy to quickly jot down all sorts of ideas I have, no matter how crazy or obvious.
 One of the worst feelings and remembering how excited you were about an idea but having no clue what that idea was!

-## Talk to others

-Being a company of one doesn't mean you can't have anyone to lean on.
-Network with other people, especially those specialize in verticals you're not as familiar with.
-Of course, make sure you offer as much back as you're looking for.

-My company is part of my long-term goal as are the relationships I'm making during this journey.

 ## Have hobbies outside of work